-Stir together until combined and saucy.
+Stir together until combined.
 If you’re looking for a delicious meat sauce, you could stop here (let it simmer for a few) and then pour it over pasta and be done.

 BUT this is a baked pasta dish so while the sauce is simmering for about 15 minutes, I bring a pot of salted water to boil and cook the mostaccioli noodles (aka penne lisce) for 1/2 of the recommended time on the package, and then drain.

 Immediately after draining, add them to the pan of sauce and carefully toss together.